What is a content creator exactly?

 2. Competitor Research

-Today’s content is fiercely competitive.
+Today’s content landscape is fiercely competitive.
 For a piece of content to win and gain visibility online, it takes a herculean effort.
-Content creators must read all competing posts ranking on the first page.
+Creating content involves reading all competing posts ranking on the first page.

 To determine the strengths and weaknesses of the rival posts.

-From studying these posts, content creators with a trained eye can pick the user intent and spot content gaps to fill.Expert content writers with a trained eye can pick the user intent and spot content gaps by looking at posts ranking on the front page for a particular keyword.Click To Tweet
+From studying these posts, writers with a trained eye can pick the user intent and spot gaps to fill.Expert content writers with a trained eye can pick the user intent and spot content gaps by looking at posts ranking on the front page for a particular keyword.Click To Tweet

 They’ll know what to include or exclude in their piece for it to be competitive.